RhubarbPHP/Module.Stem/docs/data-typing.md

 }
 ```

-Here we just ensure that any assignment sets the value to be a `CoreDateTime` object.
+Here we just ensure that any assignment sets the value to be a `RhubarbDateTime` object.

 Here's the `MySql\Date` Variant: